rodpk/rodpk/README.md

 ### Hi there, I'm Rodrigo Pinheiro - aka [rodpk]👋

 ## I'm a student, developer and gamer!
-- I'm currently working in Lello Condominios, developing APIs in Java with JAX-RS
+- I'm currently working at Lello Condominios, developing APIs in Java with JAX-RS
 - My main language is Java
 - Hobbies: anime and games.

+- I push a lot of useless stuff and tests so don't mind it

 ### Social Media:
 [LinkedIn]